-Tide Pools Walk is a 3.9 mile heavily trafficked out and back trail located near La Jolla, CA that features beautiful wild flowers and is rated as moderate.
+Tide Pools Walk is a 3.9 mile heavily trafficked out and back trail located near La Jolla, California that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 The Tide Pools walk is an exploration of the tide pools of the La Jolla Shores Park

 Super easy.
 The tide pools are pretty once you get there.
 But the direction have you park near a mexican restaurant, & the first half of the walk is on the sidewalk to get to the boardwalk, which is more sidewalk.
 From there you can walk on the beach for a while.
 The tide pool area is really rocky & fun to climb around, but good luck getting any kind of cardio on this walk.
 It is just pretty & relaxing.

 Had a great time with my wife.
 Enjoy the seals on the beach you can get really close to them.

 Not difficult at all.
 Unsure why it is labeled as so.
 Nice hike/walk.

 gives you a really neat perspective of the ocean and cliffs

 A great walk down the beach, not difficult at all so I'm not sure why its considered moderate difficulty.
 Beautiful scenery with wildlife and kelp strewn beaches.
 Parking isn't the easiest to find but the walk to the "trail head" is okay.

 One of the prettiest beach strolls I've taken.
 Not challenging at all.
 Parking however, is.
 Most spots are 3 hrs free parking.
 Bring a towel so you can take your shoes off.
 Especially beautiful at sunset.